Tag Archives: Ch’an

 (31) False Face

-It can fairly be stated that, the more you get involved in worldly matters, the further you are from the Truth.
-The more engrossed your mind becomes in physical, mental and psychic matters, all which shuts out the sublime light … Continue reading
+It can fairly be stated that, the more you get involved in worldly matters, the further you are from the Truth. read more

 Posted in The Dragon Mind of Zen Tarot | Tagged , , , , , | Leave a comment